CAIN Web Service

 Status: Civilian (Civ), Killed by: Irish Republican Army (IRA)

 From Northern Ireland.
-Abducted while walking along road, near Castleblayney, County Monaghan, Republic of Ireland.
+Abducted while walking along road, near Castleblayney, County Monaghan.
 His remains eventually found by information supplied anonymously, buried in bogland, Carrickrobin, near Dundalk, County Louth, on 15 October 2010.

 Status: Civilian Political Activist (CivPA), Killed by: Irish National Liberation Army (INLA)